shikhindahikar/DSPD-4th-sem-assignment-1/README.md

 # DSPD-4th-sem-assignment-1
-Hungry App or a basic food delivery simulation on desktop
+Hungry App or a basic food delivery simulation on desktop.
+Some parts of the code is documented but if you have questions, improvements or suggestions feel free to comment.